kdanilyuk/kdanilyuk.github.io/index.md

 The last few months I have been studying it.
 I delve into learning C # programming language and also doing various exercises.

 In addition to programming I learn English.
 From a young age, I set out to speak fluently in a foreign language and still do it.
+At the moment I practice my English quite often, due to the need to quickly disassemble and solve tasks.

 ## EDUCATION